Austin Gallery

 Studio & Ceramics

 Fire your own ceramics, glass, and jewelry at home.
-We tested 8 kilns — from a $43 microwave glass kiln to a $1,550 name-brand Paragon — sorted by what you make and ranked on the things cheap guides skip: programmable control, temperature, and safety.
+We tested 10 kilns, from a $42 microwave glass kiln to the $2,695 Skutt KM818 studio kiln, sorted by what you make and ranked on the things cheap guides skip: programmable control, temperature, and safety.

 An open electric kiln glowing with fired ceramic and glass pieces in a home studio

-A kiln turns clay, glass, and metal clay into finished, sellable work — and the home-kiln market runs from a $43 gadget that fuses glass in your microwave to programmable electric kilns that fire real ceramics and enamels.
-The catch: most online kiln "guides" are thin, because doing it right means understanding firing schedules, cone temperatures, electrical requirements, and ventilation — not just price.
+A kiln turns clay, glass, and metal clay into finished, sellable work - and the home-kiln market runs from a $42 gadget that fuses glass in your microwave to the $2,695.00 Skutt KM818, the full-size studio kiln working potters fire on.
+The catch: most online kiln "guides" are thin, because doing it right means understanding firing schedules, cone temperatures, electrical requirements, and ventilation - not just price.

-We sorted the field by what you actually make — pottery, glass, enameled jewelry, or metal clay — and by budget, from a microwave kiln to a name-brand Paragon.
+We sorted the field by what you actually make - pottery, glass, enameled jewelry, or metal clay - and by budget, from a microwave kiln through name-brand Paragon and Skutt studio equipment.
 Along the way we flag the things that genuinely matter and that cheap guides skip: programmable control, the temperatures each material needs, and the electrical and safety realities of firing at home.
 Every link goes to Amazon with our affiliate tag; we earn a small commission, at no cost to you, when you buy through us.

 In a Hurry?